ramit-mitra/url-shortener/README.md

 ## Suggestions and feedback

-Got ideas for a `feature` or an enhancement?
-Feel free to open a PR.
+Got ideas 💡 about a `feature` or an `enhancement`?
+Feel free to [open a PR](https://github.com/ramit-mitra/url-shortener/compare).

 Found a 🐞?
-Feel free to open a PR and contribute.
+Feel free to [open a PR](https://github.com/ramit-mitra/url-shortener/compare) and contribute.

 ## Maintenance and LTS